adxsrc/lict/README.md

 lict to be a performance bottleneck because the number of fields in a python object should be relatively small.

-The hierarchical examples above demostrate that licts are lists of three things: 1) data objects, 2) KMPs, and 3) another licts.
+The hierarchical examples above demonstrate that licts are lists of three things: data objects, KMPs, and another licts.
-This leads to two natural ways to implement licts.
+This leads to two natural ways to implement licts:

-Since KMPs is never needed outside lict's own algorithm, we may introduce a nested `Pair` class insider the `Lict` class to track all the KMPs.
-We can perform the `isinstance()` check against `Lict` and `Pair` to distinglish the multiple cases.

-Alternatively, we may simply define a `Lict` as a list of two-tuple, and introduce a special key, e.g., `None`, to track the unkeyed data object.
+1. We may simply define a `Lict` as a list of two-tuple, and introduce a special key, e.g., `Default`, to track the unkeyed data object.
    I.e.,

         normalized = [
-        (None, unkeyed_object),
+            (Default, unkeyed_object),
             ...
             (key,     keyed_object),
             ...
         ]

+2. Alternatively, since KMPs is never needed outside lict's own algorithm, we may introduce a nested `Pair` class insider the `Lict` class to track all the KMPs.
+   We can perform the `isinstance()` check against `Lict` and `Pair` to distinguish the multiple cases.

+The first approach uniformizes the different cases, and require an special hashable object `Default` as the special key.
+The second approach uses the class information to distinguish the different situations, and require an extra `Lict.Pair` nested class.

-While this second approach is more uniform, and hence easier to implement, it makes returning a grouping result more tricky.
+The first approach is more uniform, easier to implement, and has better "coding taste".
+However, it makes returning a grouping result more tricky.
 Should we return a normal python list?
 Or should we return a `Lict` and pay the price that the returned list contains pairs instead of the objects themselves.

+Therefore, the default implementation of lict uses the second case.
+We will make the code easier to read by hiding the class testing in a single `matchkey()` function.